Nyambura254/note-app/README.md

 # note-app
-javascript implementation on various events
+javascript implementation on various events using DOM

 i have created two note apps